-Mohammed Sami was born in Baghdad, Iraq in 1984.
-Drawing on his experiences living in Iraq and subsequently as a refugee in Sweden, his large-scale paintings exquisitely render abandoned interiors, claustrophobic cityscapes and uncanny depictions of apparently everyday objects including clothing, mattresses, chairs and tables.
-There is a haunting absence of people in these depictions of space and place, whose power lies as much in what cannot be seen or hovers just beyond the frame.
+Mohammed Sami (born 1984, Baghdad, Iraq) channels his personal experiences of living in Iraq and later when he immigrated to Sweden into his painting practice.
+His works exquisitely render abandoned interiors, claustrophobic landscapes, and uncanny depictions of apparently everyday objects.
+There is a haunting absence of people in these depictions of space and place, the power of which lies as much in what cannot be seen or hovers just beyond the frame.

 Working directly onto the canvas using a brush, pallet knife, acrylic and spray paint, Sami never takes photographs or makes sketches, instead mining his own experiences from his formative years in Iraq.
-Yet while the work is freighted with personal memories, it is ambiguous enough to invite multiple associations and readings within each enigmatic composition.
+Yet while his works are freighted with personal memories, they are ambiguous enough to invite multiple associations and readings within each enigmatic composition.

-Presented in a site-specific installation in DLWP’s ocean-facing Ground floor gallery, the exhibition will be accompanied by the first dedicated monograph on Sami, designed by Fraser Muggeridge with essays by Darian Leader and Amy Sherlock.
+The exhibition is accompanied by the first dedicated monograph on Sami’s paintings, designed by Fraser Muggeridge with essays by Darian Leader and Amy Sherlock.
+Please visit our shop to purchase a copy.

 IN THE PRESS